 Note that there are network-specific tools available such as tweetdeck for Twitter, tailwind for Pinterest & Instagram and so on..
 Do your research or take advice from a social media coach to equip yourself well.

 Google Analytics – You will have social media analytics, however, I strongly suggest having two analyses to make the best of your data and insights.
-You’ll utilize this to accumulate information on your social media referral traffic to discover where your prospects are generally active on website.
+You’ll utilize this to accumulate information on your social media referral traffic to discover where your prospects are generally active on the website.

 4. Sufficient Budget And Backup for Minimum Six Months

 It usually takes minimum six months for a good social media plan before you begin to see significant engagement converting into paying customers.

 The process is

 Building awareness > creating likeability > establish trust and credibility > Converting followers into customers

 Keep your budget and team prepared for minimum six months.
 Usually, I suggest a budget of $1000 per month to be able to see the returns up to $10000 every month with a powerful social media campaign strategy implemented equally well.

 How To Create The Right Strategy in 7 Steps

 The purpose of this blogpost is answer your query – how to create a social media strategy that BRINGS MORE PROSPECTS.
 And nothing works better than having a step by step process and action plan.
 Do remember to download your free social media strategy template at the end of this post.

 Find The Right Social Media Platform

 Your strategy will return profits only if it is executed on the right social networks.
 There are many including 4 major social networks – Facebook, Linkedin, Instagram, Youtube and Twitter.
 Each network requires a good amount of creative input and monetary investment.
 It makes sense to stay focused and work with minimum and most profitable social media networks for your business.